vegaprotocol/documentation/docs/concepts/trading-framework.md

 A filtered data source must specify:

-    Data: Another data source that defines the input data
+* Data: Another data source that defines the input data
-    Filters: A list of at least one filter to apply to the data
+* Filters: A list of at least one filter to apply to the data

 A filter specifies a condition to apply to the data.
 If all filters match, the data is emitted.
 The filter types are defined in the Operator field of a market proposal.

 Filter condition types:

-    Equals: Data must exactly match the filter, i.e. Equals key = ticker, value = TSLA Greater / greater or equal: Data can be greater than or equal to the filter, i.e. GreaterOrEqual key = timestamp, value = 2021-12-31T23:59:59
+* Equals: Data must exactly match the filter, i.e. Equals key = ticker, value = TSLA
+* Greater / greater or equal to: Data can be greater than or equal to the filter, i.e. GreaterOrEqual key = timestamp, value = 2021-12-31T23:59:59
-    Less / less or equal: Data can be less than or equal to the filter, i.e. LessOrEqual key = timestamp, value = 2021-12-31T23:59:59
+* Less / less or equal to: Data can be less than or equal to the filter, i.e. LessOrEqual key = timestamp, value = 2021-12-31T23:59:59

+### Internal data source
+An internal data source provides information that comes from within Vega, rather than an external source.
+They are defined and used in the same way as external data sources, but are triggered by the relevant event in protocol rather than by an incoming transaction.

+There are currently two types of data that can come from internal data sources: value and time-triggered.

+#### Internal data source: Value [WIP]
+This data source provides an immediate value, and is used where a data source is required, but the value is already known at the time of definition.

+Any code expecting to be triggered when a value is received on a data source would be triggered immediately by a data source of this type, for instance as soon as a market parameter change is enacted, if it contained a value type data source for final settlement, final settlement would occur.

+'Value' can be used to submit a governance change proposal to update a futures market's settlement data source to a price value.
+This would happen if the defined data source fails and tokenholders choose to vote to accept a specific value to be used for settlement.

+Example:
+`value { type: number, value: 1400.5 }`

+#### Internal data source: Time triggered [WIP]
+This data source would be used to emit an event or value, at or after the given time printed on the block.
+For example, this could be used to trigger 'trading terminated' for futures.

+A time triggered data source will emit the contents of the specified data source (could be omitted if just triggering trading termination, or could be a value as described above, or another data source in order to implement a delay/ensure the value from the data source is not emitted before a certain time).